termux/proot-distro/README.md

    Particularly, the fake root user makes it possible to use package manager in chroot environment.

+4. PRoot does not emulate privilege separation.

+   Your root and non-root effectively are same.
+Files would appear as owned by your current user, which means both root and non-root user will be able to edit files of your `proot` distribution setup.

+   Depending on your PRoot Distro use cases, this might be a security issue.

+5. PRoot does not enable access to hardware and file system mounting.

+   You won't be able read/write to devices such as partitions of internal and external drives, USB devices, Wi-Fi and Bluetooth dongles.

+   Mounting file systems using FUSE also not possible: Android OS doesn't set world-writeable permissions on `/dev/fuse`, unlike standard Linux distributions.

+6. Appimage, Flatpak and Snap do not work under PRoot.

+   Self-sufficient application containers such as Appimage, Flatpak or Snap rely on file system mounting capabilities, FUSE and other features that not available without real root permissions.

 ## Hacking

 PROOT DISTRO DEVELOPERS CHOSE TO NOT HELP WITH INSTALLING, CONFIGURING, USING